This article was updated on August 14th, 2023

 1. Pink spot on dog’s lip

 Of course, a pink bump on your dog’s lip could be other things too.
 The color is not a definitive way of telling us what the lump is.
-Some cancers, including mast cell tumors and carcinomas, can be pink.
+Some cancers, including mast cell tumors and carcinomas, can be pink or red.
 Learn more and view pictures with my article on: Pink or Red Spots on a Dog’s Lips.

 If your dog is young and they develop a smooth red lump just beside their lip, this may well be a histiocytoma.
 These growths affect dogs that are less than six years of age.
 Oftentimes, a histiocytoma will disappear within a few months, without us having to intervene.